-Jane Urquhart was born in Little Long Lac, Ontario, and grew up in Toronto.
-She is the author of five internationally acclaimed novels: The Whirlpool, which received...read more
+Jane Urquhart, one of Canada’s best loved writers, was born in the north, ( in Little Longlac, Ontario), and grew up in Northumberland County and Toronto.
+She is the author of seven internationally acclaimed novels: The Whirlpool, which received...read more